FIRST STEPS/FREQUENTLY ASKED QUESTIONS

 - The student never attended classes for which he/she was certified (regardless of the reason for non-attendance).

 - The student completely withdraws on or before the first day of the term.
-(If a student reduces, the debt shall be assessed to the student.)
+(If a student reduces classes, the debt shall be assessed to the student.)

 - The school received a payment for the wrong student.